nheijmans/malzoo/README.md

 ######small side note
 With ZooKeeper it is quite simple: The more CPU cores you have to analyze the faster the analysis will go.
-Same goes for disk I/O. Still, I think everyone that is interested in using ZooKeeper with big amounts of data and not a extreme hardware setup can benefit from it and make large amounts of malware samples searchable within an acceptable timeframe.
+Same goes for disk I/O. Still, I think everyone that is interested in using ZooKeeper with big amounts of data and deos not have a extreme hardware setup can still benefit from it and make large amounts of malware samples searchable within an acceptable timeframe.

 #Installation